 These standards are used to identify students who experience academic difficulty and to provide additional support and assistance to improve academic standing.
 The policy also determines academic suspension in cases where students are unable to achieve satisfactory performance.
-The "General Academic Progress" brochure is available in the Ranger Station - Registration & Records office.
+The "General Academic Progress" brochure is available in the Registration & Records office.

 NOTE: Individual college programs such as high school completion, financial aid, veteran programs and certain professional/technical programs may have different academic standard requirements and appeal procedures.
 Students in these programs should contact their program advisor for information regarding those requirements.

-- A student re-admitted after one quarter of academic suspension re-enters the college on academic probation.
+- A student re-admitted after one term of academic suspension re-enters the college on academic probation.
 If after being re-admitted, the student fails to achieve a quarterly GPA of 2.0 or higher when 6 or more credits are attempted, the re-admitted student will be suspended for one year.

 Grade Appeal Procedure